debabrata-tripathy/ROB/README.md

 ## Commands

-After downloading from Git, You need to follow the below steps to use the RIAK Object Browser:
+After downloading from GitHub, You need to follow the below steps to use the RIAK Object Browser:

 1. install apache server
 ````